benidovskaya/Ring/README.md

   facet_wrap(~ response) ## duplicate your graph to see the difference in the density of CD3 RORC between patients who respond or not to the treatment
 ```

-### What is the difference in the proportions of "immune score" before and after treatment ?
+### What is the difference in the proportions of scoring before and after treatment ?

 To answer this question, you will need to create a pie chart and not a box plott.